Linaro/website/_posts/2016/07/2016-07-25-lhg-sprint-report.markdown

   * TVOS architecture discussions with key architects from Hisilicon, Huawei, and MStar

-{% include image.html name="people-at-LHG-2016-sprint-2.jpg" alt="people at LHG 2016 sprint 2" class="small-inline"%}
+{% include image.html name="people-at-LHG-2016-sprint-2.jpg" alt="people at LHG 2016 sprint 2" class="medium-inline"%}

 _Visiting engineers viewing LHG demos during the Open House session._

 There was an Open House session on Wednesday afternoon (3-5pm) where prospective LHG members (Spreadtrum and Rockchip) witnessed the LHG team in action.
 The LHG engineers gave five demos and walked the visitors through each of their demos.
 The visitors were visibly impressed to see a total LHG team effort for the demos and the high level of engagement and infectious enthusiasm in the team.

-{% include image.html name="Picture1-1.png" alt="Picture 1" class="small-inline right" %}
+{% include image.html name="Picture1-1.png" alt="Picture 1" class="medium-inline right" %}

 _TVOS Meeting Group Photo: LHG member companies, Linaro Greater China team and Steven Sheng (SAPPRFT; 5th from right)._